kairos-fhir/kairos-fhir-dsl-mapping-example/README.md

 * All Groovy example scripts will contain a @since annotation that describes the first HDRP version, that can interpret the respective script.
 The specified HDRP version contains the necessary minimal version of the kairos-fhir-dsl library, HDRP entity exporter, initializer and support for the ExportResourceMappingConfig.json.
-* The master branch might contain scripts, which using methods of the SNAPSHOT version of the underlying KAIROS-FHIR-DSL that has not been released yet.
+* The master branch might contain scripts, which are using methods of the SNAPSHOT version of the underlying KAIROS-FHIR-DSL that has not been released yet.
 Please use only scripts of release tags, intended for your installed HDRP version.

 # Contribution / Participation